-The FortiGate Command Line Interface (CLI) is a full-featured, text based management tool for the FortiGate module.
-The CLI provides access to all of the possible services and configuration options in the module.
+The FortiGate Command Line Interface (CLI) is a full-featured, text based management tool for the FortiGate modules.
+The CLI provides access to all of the possible services and configuration options in the modules.
 The CLI uses a console connection or a network (Ethernet) connection between the FortiGate module and the management computer.
 The console connection is a direct serial connection.
 Terminal emulation software is required on the management computer using either method.
+For network access, a Telnet or SSH client that supports the SSH v2.0 protocol is required (SSH v1.0 is not supported in FIPS-CC mode).